RotemShalita/application/README.md

 This is a search application I'm creating, to search through json files of the students in the course.
+Specify the location of the json files in config.txt.

 To run flask on Windows: